 Predicting recurrences.
 The molecular features of a specific tumor are being studied to find out if they can help doctors predict the likelihood that the cancer will come back after treatment.

 Palliative care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current ependymoma treatments to improve patients’ comfort and quality of life.

 If you would like additional information about the latest areas of research regarding childhood cancer, explore these related items that take you outside of this guide:

 - To find clinical trials specific to your child’s diagnosis, talk with your child’s doctor or search online clinical trial databases now.

-- Visit ASCO’s CancerProgress.Net website to learn more about the historical pace of research for childhood cancer.
-Please note this link takes you to a separate ASCO website.
+- Visit the website of Conquer Cancer, the ASCO Foundation, to find out how to help support cancer research.
+Please note that this link takes you to a separate ASCO website.